plone/plone.api/src/plone/api/docs/groups.rst

 --------------------

-The ``add_user`` method accepts either the groupname or the group object of the target group and the username or the user object you want to make a member of the group
+The ``add_user`` method accepts either the groupname or the group object of the target group and the username or the user object you want to add to the group.

 .. code-block:: python